The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 9 – Sea-Doo RXP-X 260

-Overall, the RXP-X 260 is a terrific Jet Ski for beginners as well as someone who’d like the extra speed and acceleration when they outgrow the novice modes.
+Overall, the RXP-X 260 is a terrific Jet Ski for beginners and someone who’d like the extra speed and acceleration when they outgrow the novice modes.

 Used: $11000 and up